Taylor Mays: San Francisco 49ers

-The San Francisco 49ers selected Mays in the second round (49th overall) of the 2010 NFL Draft.
+The San Francisco 49ers selected Mays in the second round (49th overall) of the 2010 NFL draft.
 Mays was the fifth safety drafted in 2010, behind Eric Berry, Earl Thomas, Nate Allen, and T. J. Ward.
 In an interview with the Sacramento Bee′s Matt Barrows following the draft, Mays suggested that Seattle Seahawks head coach Pete Carroll led him to believe that the Seahawks would select him with the 14th overall pick, which they instead used to pick another safety, Texas' Earl Thomas.
 "I understand it's a business.
 But with it being a business, he needs to be honest.
 And that's all I was asking for", Mays said.

 In a post-draft interview, San Francisco 49ers executive Trent Baalke insisted that, despite the addition of Mays, then-current veteran strong safety Michael Lewis would be the starter for the 2010 season.
 On July 30, 2010, Mays signed a four-year contract with the 49ers.

 After spending the entirety of the first three games on special teams, coach Mike Singletary benched then-starting strong safety Lewis in favor of Reggie Smith and Mays who split time at the spot in the team's Week 4 match-up against the Atlanta Falcons.
 While garnering a team-high 11 tackles in the game, Mays' most outstanding play of the game was a special teams touchdown made off of a deflected punt.
 After the game, Mays was named the indefinite starter at strong safety alongside free safety.

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

-On August 22, 2011, Mays was traded to the Cincinnati Bengals for a seventh round pick in the 2013 NFL Draft.
-His trade after being drafted in the second round a year prior was questioned and was due to Mike Singletary's firing by Trent Baalke.
+On August 22, 2011, Mays was traded to the Cincinnati Bengals for a seventh round pick in the 2013 NFL draft.
+His trade after being drafted in the second round a year prior was questioned and was due to Singletary's firing by Baalke.
 Mays was selected solely on Singletary's choice and the majority of the 49er's organization decided a safety wasn't a need at that time.

 In 2012, he played in all 16 games, starting 3 of them.

 In the 2013 season, he played 203 snaps.
 After the 2013 season, the Bengals re-signed Mays to a one-year $755,000 deal, with a $40,000 signing bonus.

 On March 11, 2014, the Bengals re-signed Mays.
 He played in all 16 games for the Bengals in 2014.

 Through the 2014 season, he started 10 of the 16 games he played, with 98 tackles on defense (71 solo) and 6 pass-breakups.
 He had 21 tackles on special teams with the Bengals.
 He primarily played on special teams, and was also used at both safety positions as well as at linebacker.